 9. Cornmeal

-Essential oils seems to be the most effective natural solutions for household pests.
-The best part is that they smell so nice while they do their job to repel pests.
+Essential oils seem to be one of the more effective natural solutions for household pests [source].
+The best part is that they smell so nice while doing their job to repel pests.

 10. Eucalyptus

-Eucalyptus leaves and essential oil are great in cupboards to deter pests.
+Eucalyptus leaves and eucalyptus essential oil are great in cupboards to deter pests.
+Eucalyptus EO has been shown to have a deterrent effect on flies [source] and mosquitoes [source].

-Add tea tree oil to a spray bottle with water, shake well, and spray outside and inside the home.
+Add 10–15 drops of tea tree oil to a spray bottle with 1 cup of water, shake well, and spray outside and inside the home.
 Bugs hate the smell of tea tree oil.
-It may also work to get rid of bed bugs.
+It has been shown to have activity against flies [source] and may also work with other essential oils to get rid of bed bugs.

 12. Peppermint

-- Natural bug repellants need to be applied more frequently, but as just as effective as other pest control methods
+- Natural bug repellents need to be applied more frequently but can be just as effective as other pest control methods.

 - Borax works amazingly for ants and roaches, but it can be dangerous to use around small children.
-I choose not to use it, but it does work really well when mixed with sugar at attracting and killing pests.
+I choose not to use it, but when mixed with sugar, it does work really well at attracting and killing pests.
+Boric acid also works to disrupt the digestive system of roaches, and it can be dusted in cracks or behind appliances, where roaches tend to appear.

 What about those small bugs that look kind of like potato bugs not sure if that what they are but the mint oil seem to work on everything but them?